 Despite the uncertainty the pandemic has created at some health care organizations, children's hospitals can still find opportunities for quality improvement.

-By Richard Brant, M.D., FAAP
+By Richard Brant, M.D., CPHQ

 The predicted shortfall of staff, hospital beds, mechanical ventilators and personal protective equipment at the onset of the COVID-19 pandemic was enough to induce a level of anxiety rarely experienced by most health care professionals during their careers.

-At WVU Medicine Children’s Hospital in Morgantown, West Virginia, our pursuit of high reliability and the development of an open culture of safety was more formally set two years before the beginning of the COVID-19 pandemic.
-We created a multidisciplinary quality structure within the children's hospital that integrated the clinical units.
+At WVU Medicine Children’s in Morgantown, West Virginia, the pursuit of high reliability and the development of an open safety culture was set two years before the beginning of the pandemic.
+The hospital developed a roadmap to plan for the growth of this work stretching over one, three and five years.

-The hospital developed a strategic roadmap to further plan for the growth of this work stretching over one, three and five years, but with the onset of the COVID-19 pandemic, the projected time to achieve many of the goals set for quality and safety improvement was compressed.
-It is the hospital’s intent to retain these "temporary” safety motivated activities as we move beyond the COVID-19 crisis.
+But with the onset of the pandemic and the urgency it created, the time to achieve the goals for quality and safety improvement was immediately compressed.
+It is now the hospital’s intent to retain “temporary” safety-motivated activities beyond the COVID-19 crisis.

-We are also expanding to allow for inpatient consultation services for our care delivery partners with our sub-specialists.
-This shift has clearly resulted in improved access for patients, particularly for rural patient referral areas.
+WVU Medicine Children’s 2020 Strategic Plan targeted a significant increase in virtual care.
+But due to the pandemic, the hospital surpassed its goal within the first four months of the year by increasing the proportion of total visits using telemedicine by 178%.
+We are also expanding to allow for inpatient consultation services for care delivery partners with our subspecialists.
+This shift has resulted in improved access for patients, particularly for rural patient referral areas.

-Second victims work has also been a core component of our quality efforts for over a year.
-This aspect of peer support has grown over that time, but given the acute onset and fear associated with the COVID-19 pandemic, especially amongst front-line health care workers, the opportunities to provide reassurance and a listening ear have been plentiful.
-This peer support group has even begun the creation of a regular Almost Daily Distraction newsletter to provide a short but welcomed interruption to their taxing work.
-In addition, the intensive care unit created an employee relaxation area for lessening anxieties through different physical or mental exercises.
+Second victims work has been a core component of quality efforts for over a year.
+This aspect of peer support has grown over that time, but given the acute onset and fear associated with the COVID-19 pandemic, especially among frontline health care workers, the opportunities to provide reassurance and a listening ear have been plentiful.
+This peer support group has begun the creation of a regular “Almost Daily Distraction” newsletter to provide a short but welcomed interruption to taxing work.
+In addition, the intensive care unit created an employee relaxation area for lessening anxieties through physical or mental exercises.

 Spreading the work

-As we have evolved over the last two years, this growth has primarily been restricted to our system's flagship children's hospital.
-This year was to be the one that we planned to begin to spread this structure across the care delivery system, collaborating with other affiliated regional community hospitals that provide pediatric care.
+This year was to be the one we planned to spread the safety work across the care delivery system, collaborating with other affiliated regional community hospitals that provide pediatric care.
+But the onboarding strategy for 2020 accelerated when it became clear early in the pandemic the value that real-time collaboration among these facilities could represent.

-This "all teach, all learn" method of collaboration has been shown to be successful in the promotion of safety culture work.
-The initial meeting was so productive and well received, we now hold them weekly with the intention of continuing beyond this current crisis as our focus shifts to other opportunities for enhancing the quality of care for our shared pediatric population.
+An invitation was extended for a video conference with physician, nursing and administrative leaders of this group of affiliated hospitals to collaborate on current pandemic-related processes and learn from each other.
+The initial meeting was so productive and well received, we now hold them weekly with the intention of continuing beyond this crisis as our focus shifts to other opportunities for enhancing the quality of care for the organizations’ shared pediatric population.

-Richard Brant, M.D., FAAP, is medical director, Quality and Patient Safety, Section of Pediatric Hospital Medicine, at WVU Medicine Children’s Hospital in Morgantown, West Virginia.
-Send questions or comments.
+Richard W. Brant, M.D., CPHQ, is medical director for Quality and Patient Safety, Pediatric Hospital Medicine at WVU Medicine Children’s in Morgantown, West Virginia.